oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 ~~~~~~~~~

 If a tool requires changing the address of an application's function,
-then it should use API Tracing; for example,
+then it should use API Tracing; for example, ::${x}ModuleGetFunctionPointer
-${x}ModuleGetFunctionPointer and all flavors of
+and all flavors of ::${x}CommandListAppendLaunchKernel.
-${x}CommandListAppendLaunchKernel.

 Program Debug
 =============